12 Benefits of Credit Card That Will Save You More Than 10,000 Rupees Every Year

 #3.
 Earn Interest During Interest-Free Period

-Banks offer a grace period of Up to 50 days on credit card spends.
+Banks offer a grace period of up to 50 days on your credit card spends.
 If you repay credit bills within this grace period you don’t have to pay any interest to the bank.
-In this way, you use bank’s money for free of cost for those 50 days and meanwhile your money in your bank account fetches interest income for you.
+More importantly, you are using bank’s money for free of cost for those 50 days and meanwhile your money in your bank account fetches interest income for you.

 For example, you make a purchase of INR 50,000 with your debit card.
-Your money immediately deducted from your saving account.
-But with credit card purchase, the money would be in your saving account up to for 50 days & you could also earn interest on that.
+Your money immediately gets deducted from your saving account.
+But with credit card purchase, the money would be in your saving account up to for 50 days and in that meantime you would earn interest on that amount.

-Whenever I visit any online shopping websites, I found exclusive offers, especially for credit card users.
-More often than not, you end saving atleast 10% to 20%, if not more, just by making payment through credit cards.
-For me, that’s huge saving, Isn’t For you??
+Whenever I visit any online shopping websites, I find exclusive offers and discounts specially for credit card users.
+More often than not, you end saving atleast 10% to 20%, if not more, just by making payment through a credit card.

 #5.
 Saving On EMI Transactions